Can Portable Power Station Be Used as UPS?

 Battery Usage and Longevity

 UPS batteries are meant for short, frequent power blips.
 PPS units are built for deeper, longer use.
 But using a PPS as a UPS every day can shorten its life faster than intended.
-For those focusing on longevity, a portable lithium battery setup is far superior to old-school lead-acid UPS units.
+If you're wondering whether you can leave a portable power station plugged in all the time, it's worth reading up before committing to a setup.

 Battery Comparison